anfelipecb/ecommerce_event_driven/README.md

 docker-compose logs -f
 ```

 Here we can see each service logging what it's doing in its own output.
-They're separate processes in separate containers -- the only thing they share is the Redis connection.
+They're separate processes in separate containers, and the only thing they share is the Redis connection.
 We can also filter to a single service:

 ```bash
 docker-compose logs -f payment